 Hedgehog houses may be of the home-built or the store-bought kind, but their common features include a hole/tunnel large enough for a hedgehog to enter (some 13 cm long by 13 cm wide) and the main living room large enough for the hedgehog to create a nest (some 1050 square cm or so).

-These houses may be lined with dry leaves, straw, or grass for the purposes of creating a nesting environment close to what hedgehogs would create in the wild.
+These houses may be lined with dry leaves, straw, or grass for the purpose of creating a nesting environment close to what hedgehogs would create in the wild.
 The houses are usually placed on the ground amongst shrubs or hedges, or even with their entrances facing fences.

 Some people place dishes of food and/or water inside their hedgehog houses, or right beside them.
 In this case, the idea is to keep an on-hand source of food available for the hedgehog during times of scarcity — especially during the winter months when it is likely hibernating.